 What is the Assistive Technology Lab?

-The Assistive Technology Lab, located on the top floor of the 3C building, has software, hardware, and other equipment which ensures equal access for students with disabilities to do their homework outside the classroom.
+The Assistive Technology Lab, located in LR 52, has software, hardware and other equipment which assists with equal access for students with disabilities to do their homework outside the classroom.
 For example, JAWS software reads what is on the computer screen so a student who is blind can type a paper or do research on the internet.
 Assistive Technology Lab